California Employee Handbook Requirements, Spanish Versions of Employee Documents

 Of course not.
 This is a new trend in translation where a translator maintains creative rights over a translation.
 We do not believe this is right and will return the completed translation with full rights and privileges.
 We are only translating your material for you; it is your handbook.
 Your completed handbook translation will be returned in Word, PDF, InDesign, or Publisher and the documents will be fully editable.

+Employee handbook translation services cost is always calculated in advance.
 The cost to translate an employee handbook depends on the word-count, format and complexity of the content.
 The national average in California is around $0.15 to $0.20 per word for most languages.
 SES Translators charges around $0.10/word, if not less, since documents are translated in-house and never outsourced to third-party translation service providers.
-Many Spanish translators advertise rates around $20 per page; however, this particular rate is rarely honored as the per-page rate has maximum quantity of words, usually around 200 words.
+Many Spanish translators advertise rates around $20 per page for employee manual employment handbook translation; however, this particular rate is rarely honored as the per-page rate has maximum quantity of words, usually around 200 words.
 SES Translators provides all rates in advance when quoting and our invoiced amount always reflects the originally quoted rate.